 4. Finally, you can book through a third party.
 However, your tour of the capitol will still be led by a docent because private tour guides aren’t allowed in the capitol.
 A third party tour will usually give you a tour of the outside of the building before sending you inside for your reserved docent timeslot.

-Is the Tour in Any Other Languages?
+Is the US Capitol Building Tour in Multiple Languages?

 Will See You See Congress at Work?